 Lee Mack is one of the UK's most recognisable and celebrated comics.
 His relentless determination to have fun is marvellously infectious, and leaves his audiences exhausted by laughter.
 His energy, finely crafted one-liners, and quick ad-libs create an elusive star quality.
+He is also the winner of two British Comedy Awards.

 In 2010 Lee toured the country with his twice extended tour, Going Out, continuing Lee’s success with his touring stand up.
 Lee's previous sold out solo tour was nominated for Best Live Stand Up Tour at the 2006 British Comedy Awards.
 This coincided with the release of his first live DVD - Lee Mack Live.
 His second live DVD, Going Out was released in 2010.